 Eating al fresco is always a treat for the senses and when the sun shines on the capital, there are some truly magical spots for outdoor dining.
-From secret gardens to hidden oases and dreamy riverside restaurants, we’ve rounded up five of our all-time favourites.
+From secret gardens to hidden oases and dreamy riverside haunts, we’ve rounded up five of our all-time favourite outdoor restaurants.

 The Petersham, Covent Garden